 See also Vt.
 LBR 5001-3(b).

 Temporary Restriction Period.
 Transcripts filed with the Clerk will, temporarily, be restricted to court users and case participants only.
-This temporary restriction period affords attorneys and any pro se parties involved in the hearing the opportunity to review the transcript to determine if redaction of personal data identifiers is necessary to protect the privacy of witnesses or parties.
-The temporary restriction period will expire 21 days after the date the transcript was filed, unless upon motion, and a finding of good cause, the Court orders the restriction period enlarged.
+This temporary restriction period affords attorneys and any pro se parties involved in the hearing the opportunity to review the transcript to determine if redaction of personally identifiable information is necessary to protect the privacy of witnesses or parties.
+The temporary restriction period will expire 21 days after the date the transcript was filed, unless upon motion, and a finding of good cause, the Court orders the restriction period enlarged or reduced.

 Information Subject to Redaction.
-The personal data identifiers a party may seek to redact include:
+The personally identifiable information a party may seek to redact include:

-names of minor children,
+names of minor children;

-dates of birth,
+dates of birth;

-home addresses of individuals other than the debtor,
+home addresses of individuals other than the debtor;

-social security numbers,
+social security numbers;

-taxpayer identification numbers, and
+taxpayer identification numbers; and

 financial account numbers.

 Filing a Request for Redaction.
 Upon review of the transcript, and during the temporary restriction period, a party seeking a redaction must file a request for redaction with the Clerk and serve a copy on the transcriber.
 See Vt.
 LB Form R. On the request for redaction form, the party must identify the category or type of information to be redacted and provide the location of the information in the transcript.
-Parties should not include the specific information sought to be redacted since the request for redaction is a public filing.
+Parties should not recide the information they seek to have redacted since the request for redaction is a public filing.

 Form of Redaction.
-The transcriber must redact personal data identifiers in the following manner:
+The transcriber must redact personally identifiable information in the following manner:

-names of minor children must be limited to their initials,
+names of minor children must be limited to their initials;

-dates of birth must be limited to the year of birth,
+dates of birth must be limited to the year of birth;

-home addresses of non-debtor individuals must be limited to city and state,
+home addresses of non-debtor individuals must be limited to city and state;

-social security numbers must be limited to the last four digits,
+social security numbers must be limited to the last four digits;

-taxpayer identification numbers must be limited to the last four digits, and
+taxpayer identification numbers must be limited to the last four digits; and

 financial account numbers must be limited to the last four digits.

 Applications to Redact Other Information.
-A party seeking to redact information other than that listed in paragraph (4) above, must file an application demonstrating good cause for that relief and serve their application on those attorneys and pro se parties who were present at the hearing from which the transcript was produced, as well as the case trustee and United States trustee.
+A party seeking to redact information other than that listed in subparagraph (4) above, must file a motion demonstrating good cause for that relief and serve their application on those attorneys and pro se parties who were present at the hearing from which the transcript was produced, as well as the case trustee and United States trustee.
 See Vt.
-LBR 5003-4 (articulating requirements for filing documents under seal).
+LBR 9018-1 (articulating requirements for motions to restrict access to Court records).

 Lifting of Temporary Restriction.

 No Application to Redact Filed.
 If no application to redact is filed within the temporary restriction period, the Court will conclude the parties to the hearing have no objection to the transcript.
-In that event, at the expiration of the temporary restriction period, the temporary restriction on the transcript will be lifted, making the transcript available to the public unless the Court determines sua sponte that part or all of the restriction should remain in place.
+In that event, the temporary restriction period will conclude, and the temporary restriction on the transcript will be lifted, making the transcript available to the public unless the Court determines sua sponte that part or all of the restriction should remain in place.

 Application to Redact Filed.
 If an application to redact is filed, the temporary restriction on the transcript will not be lifted until the later of the completion of the redactions by the transcriber, the Court’s ruling on the application to redact, or other order of the Court related to the transcript.

-Parties’ Responsibilities as to Personal Data Identifiers.
+Parties’ Responsibilities as to Personally Identifiable Information.

-Limiting Inclusion of Personal Data Identifiers in Hearings.
+Limiting Inclusion of Personally Identifiable in Hearings.
 Attorneys should make all reasonable efforts to avoid introducing personal identifier information into the record.

 Other Responsibilities.
-It is the responsibility of the parties at a hearing to (A) monitor the docket of the case to be aware when the transcript is filed, and (B) file a timely objection to the inclusion of any personal data identifiers in the record.
+It is the responsibility of the parties at a hearing to (A) monitor the docket of the case to be aware when the transcript is filed, and (B) file a timely objection to the inclusion of any personally identifiable information in the record.